DNA Testing for Jewish Ancestry

 Certain haplogroups are rarely found except among people with Jewish ancestry.

-The mitochondrial haplogroups K1a1b1a, K1a9, K2a2a, and N1b, for example, are common among Ashkenazi Jews but rarely seen in anyone else.
+Jewish population genetics tells us that mitochondrial DNA haplogroups K1a1b1a, K1a9, K2a2a, and N1b, for example, are common among Ashkenazi Jews but rarely seen in anyone else.

 Common Y-chromosome haplogroups include J (and its subgroups) and E1b1b.